skarrmann/sha/README.md

 M2 nuts | 4 to secure main PCB and bottom plate PCB, 4 as spacers for top plate | 8 |
 2mm tall rubber bumpons | Raise board above desk surface and provide skid resitance | 8 |

 Note the 4 M2 6mm screws and 4 M2 nuts just "friction fit" the top plate.
 To fully screw in the top plate, You could use 4 M2 8mm+ screws and 4 more M2 nuts.
-I meant to do this, but acc
+I meant to do this, but accidentally ordered the wrong size screws...!

 ## PCB manufacturing settings